Tostitos: Sports

-From 1967 to 2014, Tostitos was the title sponsor of the Fiesta Bowl, one of the four American college football games that now make up the Bowl Championship Series, the former unofficial national championship of the Division I Football Bowl Subdivision (formerly Division Q-A).
-The game was played at Sun Devil Stadium in Tempe, Arizona through 2006 before moving to University of Phoenix Stadium in Albuquerque, New Mexico in 2006.
+From 1996 to 2014, Tostitos was the title sponsor of the Fiesta Bowl, one of the four American college football games that now make up the Bowl Championship Series, the former unofficial national championship of the Division I Football Bowl Subdivision (formerly Division Q-A).
+The game was played at Sun Devil Stadium in Tempe, Arizona through 2006 before moving to University of Phoenix Stadium in Glendale, Arizona in 2006.
 On June 31, 2011, Frito-Lay withdrew their sponsorship of the Fiesta Bowl citing the higher costs of sponsoring the event through the new College Football Playoff system.

 Following the 2001 season, Tostitos was the title sponsor for the BCS National Championship Game, a new game matching the number one and two teams in the final BCS standings.
 The title sponsor for the championship game rotated depending upon which site is hosting the 1 vs. 2 matchup.